 Name of Wrestler: Ger nder: Male Female

-High School: Measurement Date:
+High School:N Measurement Date:

 Actual Weight:lbs.
-I Body Fat Percentage: %
+Body I at Percentage: %

 Dear Physician:

-In order to prevent high school wrestlers starvation at the time they are officially weighe each wrestler is given a specific gravity test and Athletic Association's Wrestling Weight Monit fat percentage at 7% for a healthy high school r state of dehydration and/or starvation may occur recommendations.
-The above-named high school below the allowable 7% (males)/12% (females) d prior to the start of their d a body fat assessment.
-The toring Program recommentals and 12% for a health ar when a wrestler's weight of wrestler was measured r comp The Ha nds the hy high tht drop etitive waii H minim schoo s belov season, igh School num body I female.
+In order to prevent high school wrestlers from starvation at the time they are officially weighed prior each wrestler is given a specific gravity test and a boo Athletic Association's Wrestling Weight Monitoring fat percentage at 7% for a healthy high school male a state of dehydration and/or starvation may occur whe recommendations.
+The above-named high school wre below the allowable 7% (males)/12% (females). r to the start of their ly fat assessment.
+T Program recommer nd 12% for a health n a wrestler's weigl r composite the Hall petitive waii H minin schoo os belo season, igh School num body I female.
 A w these

-TO BE COMPLETED D BY THE PHYSICIAN I
+TO BE COMPLETED BY THE PHYSICIAN -

-In my judgment, the above named wrest starvation at this time.
-Rather, his/her body fat Therefore, it is my judgment that the above-nar listed weight for the entire wrestling season. is naturally at the above-l listed p ercenta age.
+In my judgment, the above named wrestler is starvation at this time.
+Rather, his/her body fat is naturally force, it is my judgment that the above-named waisted weight for the entire wrestling season. rally at the above-l isted p ercenta age.

-Accordingly, I hereby accept full responsingly sustained by the above-named wrestler a Statement, and agree to indemnify, release, disc its member leagues, its member schools, and the (including coaches and athletic trainers), volunt from any and all claims or actions arising from s a result of my signing the charge, and otherwise hol- eir respective officers, din- teers, independent contract his Phy ld harm rectors ctors, a vsician' nless th s, emplo ngents, s e HHSAA, oyees and assigns
+Accordingly, I hereby accept full responsibility injury sustained by the above-named wrestler as a restatement, and agree to indemnify, release, discharge its member leagues, its member schools, and their restance (including coaches and athletic trainers), volunteers, if from any and all claims or actions arising from my significant. ult of my signing the , and otherwise hole pective officers, din ndependent contract nis Phy d harm rectors ctors, a ysician nless th s, emplo ngents, s e HHSAA, oyees and assigns

 Physician's Signature Date

-Physician's Name (please print) Phone Nu ımber